 Rural economic development has been a public policy puzzle for many years.
 Too often, policy makers look for economic development solutions that can also generate politically favorable headlines.
 In other words, they seek out large, well-known companies or fast-growing entrepreneurial gazelles that can generate dozens or even hundreds of jobs in a single well-publicized move.
 As a result, they frequently overlook the growth potential that exists in the indigenous resources–including human resources–of the community.

-In addition to great discussions, there was a keynote with Michael Shuman, Director of Research and Marketing for Cutting Edge Capitol and author of Local Dollars, Local Sense: How to Shift Your Money from Wall Street to Main Street and Achieve Real Prosperity–A Community Resilience Guide.
+In addition to great discussions, there was a keynote with Michael Shuman, Director of Research and Marketing for Cutting Edge Capitol and author of Local Dollars, Local Sense: How to Shift Your Money from Wall Street to Main Street and Achieve Real Prosperity.

 Special thanks to a great student, Dawn Rivers, for organizing this event.
-As of 2021, Dawn Rivers is in an Economic Anthropology PhD program at the University of North Carolina!
+As of 2022, Dawn Rivers earned her PhD in Economic Anthropology at the University of North Carolina!
 Still working on rural solutions!